yahorbarkouski/wayward-notes/README.md

 ## Backend
 ### Build tools
+- [Amper](https://github.com/JetBrains/amper) – relatevely new build and project configuration tool with a focus on the user experience and the IDE from JetBrains.
+Seems like great Gradle alternative for multiplatform projects
 #### Gradle
 - [Gradle Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html) – Gradle Kotlin DSL primer.
 Just in case you're still using Groovy, it's time to switch
 - [30 ideas to reduce your Gradle build time](https://blog.dipien.com/30-ideas-to-reduce-your-gradle-build-times-2da13d1c6276) – great thoughts on one of the most painful parts of JVM-based development – build time. ~10 min read